AmmarFahmy/ifs-assessment/README.md

 ## Appendix: Technical Implementation

+### Core Pipeline Implementation

-The implementation uses Python with the following key libraries:
+The forecasting pipeline is implemented using Python with the following key libraries:
 - pandas and numpy for data manipulation
 - scikit-learn for modeling and evaluation
 - statsmodels for time series analysis
 - matplotlib and seaborn for visualization
 - xgboost for advanced gradient boosting

-The complete code is structured as a modular pipeline class (`EnergyForecastingPipeline`) with methods for each step in the process, from data loading to forecasting and evaluation.
+The complete code is structured as a modular pipeline class (`EnergyForecastingPipeline`) with methods for each step in the process, from data loading to forecasting and evaluation:

+- `load_data()`: Loads and preprocesses raw electricity data
+- `explore_data()`: Generates visualizations and statistics for data understanding
+- `feature_engineering()`: Creates temporal and domain-specific features
+- `detect_anomalies()`: Identifies unusual patterns using statistical methods
+- `prepare_train_test_data()`: Splits data for time-series evaluation
+- `train_models()`: Trains and optimizes multiple model types
+- `evaluate_models()`: Calculates performance metrics and visualizations
+- `forecast_future()`: Generates forecasts for specified time horizons
+- `run_pipeline()`: Orchestrates the complete forecasting process

+### Dashboard Implementation

+The solution includes an interactive web-based dashboard for visualization and forecasting:

+#### Frontend (React)
+- **Technology**: React with Recharts for visualizations and TailwindCSS for styling
+- **Key Features**:
+  - Historical data visualization with multiple time range options
+  - Temporal pattern analysis (hourly, daily, monthly)
+  - Real-time forecasting with model selection
+  - Anomaly detection and analysis
+  - Interactive charts and data filtering

+#### Backend (Flask API)
+- **Technology**: Flask with scikit-learn and pandas
+- **Key Endpoints**:
+  - `/api/forecast`: Generates forecasts using trained models
+  - `/api/anomalies`: Detects and analyzes anomalies in historical data
+- **Model Serving**: Pre-trained models loaded dynamically for inference

+#### Available Models
+The implementation supports multiple forecasting models:
+- Gradient Boosting Regressor (default)
+- XGBoost Regressor
+- Random Forest Regressor
+- Linear Regression
+- Support Vector Regressor (SVR)

+#### Forecast Horizons
+The system can generate forecasts for various time horizons:
+- 12 hours
+- 24 hours (default)
+- 48 hours
+- 72 hours

+The complete solution provides both analytical capabilities through the pipeline and practical monitoring and forecasting through the interactive dashboard.